BrianGitHub1/Software-Enginerring-Main-Project-Group-1/README.md

 I will try to set up a CI workflow as soon as possible so that if anybody writes any unit tests they will be checked whenever somebody makes a pull request.

--Jason
+--NEW INFO FOR DOCUSAURUS WEBPAGE--
+To run the site, just open /my-website in terminal and type 'npm run start' (you need to have node.js installed first) -Jason